Guides Guide

 preview.png

-Only add files you are changing.
-Every file you add is a file you must maintain.
-An empty child theme that inherits everything is better than one cluttered with unchanged copies.
+The discipline that matters: only add a file when you're actually changing it.
+Every file you copy across is a file you now own and have to maintain.
+An empty child theme that inherits everything is healthier than one stuffed with unchanged copies of parent templates.

 parent: classic